vtopc/intro-to-go/concurrency/README.md

 1. Consider to write sync code.
 Goroutine is not a silver bullet, it wouldn't make code faster in all cases.

-    _Async code harder to understand and debug is.
-Hrrmmm._ Master Yoda
+    > Async code harder to understand and debug is.
+Hrrmmm.

+    Master Yoda

+    Also, there is no speed benefit in [example](./examples/README.md) for **one** CPU.
+And async solution consumes 50% more memory.

 2. Make sure, that there would be limited amount of running goroutines.
 Use one of next: